Project-KONDA/pattern-based-quality-analysis/readme_files/variant-definition.md

 - **template**: The definition starts with the ID of the template, which we want to extend, for example `Match_xml`.
 - **technology**: Here, we specify which technology this template is associated with.
 Currently, we support `xml`, `rdf` and `neo4j`.
 - **name**: This name builds an internal ID of the variant.
 It must be unique within a template and is only allowed to contain letters (`a-zA-Z`), digits (`0-9`), underscores (`_`) and hyphens (`-`).
 - **typeConstraint**: This is an optional parameter that indicates whether the variant is formulated as a constraint (true) or as antipattern (false).
 A constraint defines a condition that shall be followed (“X must apply”).
 Meanwhile, an antipattern defines the search process for issues (“Search, where X does not apply”).
 The underlying analysis of QPM is based on antipatterns.
 Therefore, the formulation as constraint requires an additional negation, which must be realized via the variants.
-This value of the typeConstraint-parameter has no influence on the analysis or in the UI.
+This value of the typeConstraint-parameter has no influence on the analysis or in the UI. [-------> A BIT DIFFICULT TO UNDERSTAND]
-- **fragments**: This parameter contains an ordered list of fragments in the Form of a JSON Array.
+- **fragments**: This parameter contains an ordered list of fragments in the form of a JSON Array.
 Here, the text parts and the parameter gaps are specified in the order, in which they will appear in the UI.
 Each fragment is represented as a single JSON Object.

 ## Fragment types
 A variant is built as a text with gaps.
 As such, the text must be split into fragments.
 For this, the order of fragments specified in the JSON file is important.